mwlmjx/mjx.github.io/README.md

 # mjx.github.io
-This is for use of a academic website
+This is for use of an academic website